-The types of air cleaners will determine if you need to place an air purifier in each room.
-There are few common types of air purifiers in the market: HEPA air purifier, deodorizer, UVGI cleaner, PCO Cleaner, Ionizer, and Electrostatic precipitators.
-The best option would be a mechanical air purifier that comes with a HEPA filter and a carbon filter.
-This is because most air cleaners are designed to focus only on a particular set of pollutants.
-For example, a carbon air purifier that can only remove smoke particles and odors.
-If you have dust concerns, you will need an additional air purifier with a HEPA filter to capture airborne dust.
+The types of air cleaners will also determine if you need to place an air purifier in each room.
+Choose from HEPA air purifier, deodorizer, UVGI cleaner, PCO Cleaner, Ionizer to Electrostatic precipitators.
+The best option would be a mechanical air purifier with a HEPA filter and a carbon filter.
+It is the safest and most effective, unlike other types of air cleaners that focus on a particular set of pollutants.
+For example, a carbon air purifier can only remove smoke particles and odors, while a UV sanitizer is only great against pathogens.

 Do Air Purifiers Use a Lot of Electricity?

-Most air purifiers have a low power consumption rate identical to other smaller home appliances.
+No, as most air purifiers have a low power consumption rate identical to other smaller home appliances.
 In fact, some air purifiers consume as little electricity as a light bulb.
-Even if you leave the air purifier running all-day for months, you should not see any major increase in the electricity bill.
-Do note that some states like Hawaii have higher electricity tiers that will snowball the cost a lot quicker.
-Look for an Energy Star certified unit if you want the most energy-efficient air purifier.
+Even if you leave the air purifier running all day for months, you will not see any major spike in the electricity bill.
+Some states like Hawaii have higher electricity tiers that will snowball the cost quickly.
+Pick the right size air purifier based on your room size.
+Look for an Energy Star certified unit for better energy management.

-While there is no harm having multiple air purifiers in a house, surrounding your house with many cheap air purifiers may not be the best solution.
+There are many different sizes of air purifiers in the market, but not all would suit your needs.
+Surrounding your house with many cheap air purifiers may not be the most cost-effective solution.
 The truth is, not everyone needs more than one air purifier.
-Sometimes having a powerful air purifier and place it at the center of the room would be good enough.
-But before you blindly purchase multiple air purifiers without knowing what you are getting at, there are many factors to consider.
-Don't focus on how many air purifiers you need, ask yourself with the following questions:
+Sometimes having a powerful air purifier and placing it at the center of the room would be good enough.
+But before you blindly purchase multiple air purifiers without knowing what you are getting at, ask yourself the following questions:

-- How many rooms in my house and which room do I regularly occupy?
+- How many rooms are in my house, and which space do I regularly occupy?

-- What are the total square feet needed for the air purifier to clean?
+- What is the total square footage needed for the air purifier to clean?

-- What type of contaminants or air quality problems you are dealing with?
+- What type of airborne contaminants are you dealing with?

-- Does the air purifier have the right type of filtration and airflow volume to tackle on the indoor pollutants?
+- Does the air purifier have the right type of filtration and airflow volume to tackle indoor pollutants?

 - Can I afford to own and maintain more than one air purifier?